mushorg/snare/README.md

 [Note : Cloner clones the whole website, to restrict to a desired depth of cloning add `--max-depth` parameter]

-You obviously want to bind to 0.0.0.0 and port 80 when running in <i>production</i>.
+You obviously want to bind to 0.0.0.0 and port 80 when running in _production_.

 ## Testing